apiad/illiterate/README.md

 #### 2. Named Fragments & Includes ({name=...} and <<...>>)

-A code block can be given a name with {name=my_fragment}.
-This block is not exported directly but can be included elsewhere using the <<my_fragment>> syntax.
+A code block can be given a name with `{name=my_fragment}`.
+This block is not exported directly but can be included elsewhere using the `<<my_fragment>>` syntax.
 This allows you to explain code in logical chunks, out of order, and assemble it correctly later.

     ```rust {name=setup_database}
     // Logic to connect to the database...